Concordium/concordium.github.io/source/mainnet/net/browser-wallet/browser-wallet-faq.rst

     Identities and accounts from the Concordium Desktop Wallet cannot be recovered in the |bw|.
 It is also not recommended to use secret recovery phrases from cold wallets in “hot wallets” like the |bw|, as that defeats the purpose of having the :ref:`secret recovery phrase<glossary-secret-recovery-phrase>` in a cold wallet, like the LEDGER devices.

-.. dropdown:: Can I migrate from the another wallet to the |bw|?
+.. dropdown:: Can I migrate from another wallet to the |bw|?

     No. Because the way that keys are protected differs between the earlier |mw-gen1| and Desktop Wallet, and |bw| and |mw-gen2|, you cannot simply migrate.
 You can, however, send money from one of the earlier wallets to accounts in your |bw|.